Program - ICPC 2016

 Room: Pecos | Session Chair: Bogdan Dit

-Investigating the Android Apps' Success: An Empirical Study | PDFLink
+Investigating the Android Apps' Success: An Empirical Study | PDF

 Latifa Guerrouj and Olga Baysal